Magic-Deck/ponyshow/README.md

 ## Ponyshow is a Deckset killer.

-If you've used Deckset, you going to love Ponyshow.. especially if you have been wanting custom themes and more control over the final rendering.
+If you've used [Deckset](http://www.decksetapp.com/), you going to love Ponyshow.. especially if you have been wanting custom themes and more control over the final rendering.
 Ponyshow gives you FULL control over content, rendering and delivery.

+There's many more possibilities with Ponyshow.
 Run, pony run!

 # Pony what?